dcragusa/WinDJ/README.md

 You can increase this if you have a huge songlist, for example.
 - `fixed_position` is whether the WinDJ window is fixed on the screen, or draggable.
 If it fixed it has no title bar and is therefore slightly smaller.
+- `controls_captured` is whether WinDJ controls will be captured (invisible to other programs) or not.
+If you wish to micspam as in the instructions above, this must be false to allow the game to register the micspam toggle button.
 - `output_device` is the device code that WinDJ will output audio to.
-You can leave this blank if you want WinDJ to output over your speakers.
+You can comment this out with a `;` if you want WinDJ to output over your default sound output.

 ## Controls
 Most of the controls are self-explanatory.
 Below are the more complex ones.